-As an institution of higher learning committed to helping students to deepen their understanding of Buddhist philosophy and practice, we are happy to welcome students into our classes who wish to supplement their practice, or for personal or professional development.
-Students who wish to study without earning credit should submit an application for Non-Credit Study.
+As an institution of higher learning committed to helping students deepen their understanding of Buddhist philosophy and practice, we welcome students into our classes who wish to supplement their practice, or for personal or professional development.
+Students who wish to study without earning credit should submit an application for non-credit study.

 Visit our admissions page for application details and program-specific dates

 All of our undergraduate language classes are running both online and on campus, although students planning to join during a spring semester should note that, except for Nepali, our first-semester language classes are offered only in the fall, so if you are a beginner in Tibetan or Sanskrit, you won’t be able to start those languages until the Summer Program or during the upcoming fall semester.
 Non-credit study students may take any undergraduate course for which they have the proper prerequisites.

 Students enrolled in non-credit study are by default registered non-credit and always receive an NC grade.
 Non-credit study students studying on campus are not eligible for a study visa through RYI.